Softwire/strawberry-fair/frontend/src/pages/about/frequently-asked-questions.md

 ## In an emergency

 Please contact a steward in the event assistance is required.
 Stewards roam the site and are available at each entertainment area.
-St John's Ambulance are based near the Information Tent at Maid's Causeway Entrance.
-Our onsite security team and St John's Ambulance also patrol around the site.
+Medical provision is based near the Information Tent at Maid's Causeway Entrance.
+Our onsite Security team and Medical teams also patrol around the site.